coagmano/LDI-ProjectHub/README.md

     curl -s http://getcomposer.org/installer | php

-Then, use the `create-project` command to generate a new Symfony application:
+Then, use

-    php composer.phar create-project symfony/framework-standard-edition path/to/install
+    php composer.phar install

 Composer will install Symfony and all its dependencies under the `path/to/install` directory.